11ty/11ty-website/src/docs/shortcodes.md

 ## Universal Shortcodes

 Universal shortcodes are added in a single place and subsequently available to multiple template engines, simultaneously.
-This is currently supported in JavaScript (New in 0.7.0), Nunjucks, Liquid, and Handlebars template types.
+This is currently supported in JavaScript, Nunjucks, Liquid, and Handlebars template types.

 {% codetitle ".eleventy.js" %}